Here come new home sales ...

-The Census Bureau will release data on new home sales during May at 10 a.m.
+The Census Bureau will release data on new home sales at 10 a.m.
 ET.

-Economists forecast that sales fell 9.5% at a seasonally adjusted annual rate of 560,000, according to Bloomberg.
+Economists forecast that new home sales rose 1.6% in March at a seasonally adjusted annual rate of 520,000, according to Bloomberg.

-“We think new home sales will fall by 5%, to 585K, in May, partly reversing the strong 16.6% increase in April.
-Moreover, the risk is that the April data are revised lower, given the tendency for these data to be revised.
-But even assuming that the gain in April is moderated, the recent trend in new home sales has been robust, consistent with the strong gains in mortgage purchase applications and pending home sales.”
+“This would reveal a continued upward trajectory for home sales, consistent with the signal from mortgage purchase applications and pending home sales,” Bank of America Merrill Lynch economists said in a note.

+“Given the abnormally warm winter, we are concerned that housing construction and new home sales were pulled forward from the spring to the winter, which could weigh on the near-term trajectory of seasonally-adjusted sales.”

-Refresh this page for the latest at the top of the hour.
+We’ll have the latest details at the top of the hour, so refresh this page for updates.

-NOW WATCH: MICHAEL MOORE: ‘I think there’s an excellent chance’ Trump will be president
+NOW WATCH: Consumer Reports put Costco and Sam’s Club head-to-head — here’s the verdict

 Business Insider Emails & Alerts